-Find the pulse of Denver’s vibrant creative community year-round on the first Friday of each month in The Mile High City’s neighborhood art districts.
+Find the pulse of Denver’s vibrant creative community year-round on the first Friday of each month in The Mile High City’s neighborhood seven art districts.

 Galleries, studios and cultural attractions stay open late for a mind-expanding night of art, food, drink and fun.

 The Art District on Santa Fe is the hub of the Denver art scene, featuring 60 participating galleries, artist studios and restaurants.
 With the largest concentration of art galleries in Colorado, art lovers can find everything on Santa Fe from traditional art to contemporary and engaging art, including painting, sculpture, photography, mixed media, graphic art and textiles.

 Within this thriving creative community, enjoy First Friday Art Walks (6–9 p.m.) every first Friday of the month.
 Free guided shuttle coaches pick you up at the light rail station at 10th Avenue and Osage Street and ferry you around the Art District between 5:30 and 10:00 p.m.

 GOOD TO KNOW: Every third Friday, the Art District offers Collector Preview Events, a more intimate version of First Friday with an opportunity for patrons to see the art and meet the artists and owners without the large First Friday crowds